-In four Google accidents, the Lexus was in self-driving mode.
-In the fifth, the SUV began braking when it sensed a 2015 Audi S6 had run a stop sign and was about to hit it; the Google employee behind the wheel took control just before the Audi hit the Lexus' right rear.
+In four of Google's five accidents, the Lexus was in self-driving mode, according to the reports.
+In the fifth, the SUV began applying its brakes when it sensed a 2015 Audi S6 had run a stop sign and was about to hit it; the person behind the wheel took control of the Lexus just before the Audi hits its right rear.

-The Delphi car was struck as it waited at an intersection.
+The crash of the Delphi car occurred when the car was waiting at an intersection.

 Google officials have said they are proud of the safety record.
-Noting that as many as 5 million minor accidents are not reported to authorities each year, they conclude that the cluster in recent months reflects the true rate at which fender benders happen.
+Noting that as many as 5 million minor accidents are not reported to authorities each year, they conclude that the cluster of "fender benders" in recent months reflects the true rate at which minor accidents happen.

 This summer, Google plans to begin testing the latest version of its self-driving car — a stout, two-seat vehicle it commissioned — on the streets of its headquarters city, Mountain View.